dafny-lang/dafny/README.md

 # Try Dafny

-The easiest way to get started with Dafny is to use [rise4fun](http://rise4fun.com/dafny), where you can write and verify Dafny programs without having install anything.
-On [rise4fun](http://rise4fun.com/dafny), you will also find the online Dafny tutorial.
+The easiest way to try out Dafny is to [download](https://github.com/dafny-lang/dafny/releases) it to run it on your machine as you follow along with the [Dafny tutorial](https://dafny-lang.github.io/dafny/OnlineTutorial/guide).
-It is also easy to [install Dafny on your own machine](https://github.com/dafny-lang/dafny/wiki/INSTALL) in VS Code, which gives you a much better user experience than in the web browser.
+It is also easy to [install Dafny on your own machine in VS Code](https://github.com/dafny-lang/dafny/wiki/INSTALL).

 # Setup